JohnD-EE/AroundTheBlock/presentations/blockchainIntro.md

 ## Characteristics of Money

-1. Durability
+* Durability
-1. Portability
+* Portability
-1. Divisibility
+* Divisibility
-1. Uniformity
+* Uniformity / Fungibility
-1. Limited Supply
+* Limited Supply / Sufficiently Rare
-1. Acceptibility
+* Acceptibility / Good History of Acceptance
+* Un-consumable

+> A cow or oil is an asset, but could not be classed as money because they do not satisfy the above criteria

 ## Cryptocurrency Account Storage